 Pepperdine def.
 Florida State 3-2 in the semifinals of the AVCA National Championship

-After more than a quarter of a century developing the Pepperdine women's volleyball program into a perennial top 25 entity and a mainstay in the NCAA Tournament, Nina Matthies retired from coaching the indoor game following the 2013 season, her 31st on the sidelines.
-Matthies continues to guide the Waves' sand team, and enters her fourth year with the squad in 2015.
+After more than a quarter of a century developing the Pepperdine women’s volleyball program into a perennial top 25 entity and a mainstay in the NCAA Tournament, Nina Matthies retired from coaching the indoor game following the 2013 season, her 31st on the sidelines.
+Matthies continues to guide the Waves’ beach team, and enters her fifth year with the squad in 2016.

-Matthies' legacy extends far beyond Pepperdine and the volleyball court inside Firestone Fieldhouse.
+Matthies’ legacy extends far beyond Pepperdine and the volleyball court inside Firestone Fieldhouse.
 Several years ago Matthies, along with a committee of coaches and AVCA members, began campaigning to add beach volleyball to the list of NCAA sponsored sports.
 The NCAA announced “sand volleyball” as an emerging sport in January 2010, and Pepperdine officially added the program to its ranks in August 2011.
 The sport experienced record-breaking growth and became an NCAA championship sport prior to the 2016 campaign, being rebranded as “beach volleyball” in the process.

 During the inaugural season in the spring of 2012, the Waves won the AVCA Collegiate Sand Volleyball National Championship in Gulf Shores, Ala., becoming the first Pepperdine women to take home a national title.
 Racich, along with transfer Summer Ross, won the individual pairs championship.

 Racich and Ross, as well as the Waves’ #2 pair of Kim Hill and Lilla Frederick were all named to the inaugural 10-member AVCA All-American class.

 The following season, Pepperdine once again reached the finals of the national championship.
 Racich, Hill and Frederick repeated as AVCA All-Americans, and were joined by Lara Dykstra.
 Additionally, Matthies was honored as the inaugural winner of the AVCA Sand Volleyball Coach of the Year award in 2013.

 Nationally recognized as one of the game’s top teachers, Matthies led the Waves’ indoor squad to 11 West Coast Conference titles and 20 NCAA Tournament appearances.
 She retired as the WCC’s all-time winningest coach with a career overall mark of 590-343 (.632) and a conference record of 320-90 (.780).